🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 5)- Follow Through and Overlapping Action

-The idea of Thomas and Ollie behind this principle is to create a realistic scene by moving some of the objects while remaining other constant.
+The idea of Thomas and Ollie behind this principle is to create a realistic scene by moving some of the objects while remaining others constant.
+This technique is essential in Digital Content Creation & Motion Graphics.

 Example: Movement of hair or clothes even when the character stands still.